 Actions our charity takes to meet standards: Evidence of our actions: Board reviews activities and governing documents regularly to ensure company continues to act in line with charitable purpose and provide educational benefit in line with HEAnet Constitution Objects clause.
-Ongoing discussion/consultation with Department of Education & Skills, Department of Higher Education and the HEA.
+Ongoing discussion/consultation with Department of Education, DFHERIS and the HEA.